Confidential

 BLOCKER HR screening AI without bias audit.
 Algorithmic resume screening drives 1,200+ annual hiring decisions.
 No independent bias audit has been conducted.
 Third-party data identified a pending EEOC complaint related to algorithmic hiring practices, not disclosed in submission materials.
 EPLI referral cannot clear without validation.

 BLOCKER Consumer-facing AI content without legal review.
 AI-generated marketing copy and nutritional claims are published without a documented legal review gate.
 Governance charter references a review process, but guided follow-up with the applicant confirmed no formal protocol is enforced in the production workflow.
-Product liability and regulatory defense exposure is unquantifiable without understanding scope and volume of published content.
+Product-related, regulatory, and related defense-cost exposure cannot be assessed cleanly without understanding scope and volume of published content.

 CONDITION No explicit AI-specific wording identified in tower schedule reviewed.
 Current tower across EPLI, E&O, Cyber, D&O, Product Liability, and regulatory investigation / defense coverage contains no AI-specific endorsements, exclusions, or sublimits.
 Form-level review is required to assess exclusions, endorsements, sublimits, and potential ambiguity.
 Any claim involving AI decision-making will raise coverage scope questions across multiple lines.